 Two-ingredient solution for insomnia

-There’s one that’s fairly simple.
+There’s a fairly simple one.
 It only contains two ingredients chamomile tea and CBD oil.

 How to make chamomile and CBD oil tea

 It is important to point out that, before purchasing any product that includes CBD, you must thoroughly vet the company.
 In addition, you must make sure it is legal to purchase such products where you live.
-A medical marijuana card may be necessary, despite the fact that THC the ingredient that gets you “high” is not in CBD oil.
+A medical marijuana card may be necessary, even though THC the ingredient that gets you “high” is not in CBD oil.

 Other natural insomnia remedies

 Insomnia can be incredibly frustrating.
 And it can have a real impact on your health.
-But there are a number of options for treating insomnia naturally.
+But there are several options for treating insomnia naturally.
 In many cases, medications are not necessary.
 Opting for natural remedies or changing your lifestyle habits can make a significant difference in your ability to fall asleep quickly, stay asleep and sleep soundly.